 Menopause is your body’s way of telling you that you’re in the next stage of your evolution as a woman.
 Your hormones communicate this message to your whole body.
 Your reproductive system shuts down.
 Your child-bearing and child-rearing years are over.
 It’s time for you to take care of yourself and be your own woman!

 If you see menopause as a disease or as something dreadful, you will miss this angle.
 You won’t see menopause for what it truly is —a transformative experience that every woman goes through.
 This lack of understanding may lead to anger, frustration, and stress.
-Thus, to pass through this stage of evolution with less* pain and stress, you must stop* seeing menopause as a disease and start seeing it as a phase in your life.
+Thus, to pass through this stage of evolution with less pain and stress, you must stop seeing menopause as a disease and start seeing it as a phase in your life.
 Keep on reading and discover more interesting information on perimenopause and weight gain.

 What is Perimenopause?